Life Off The Road

 Custom Exhaust (new in 2025)

-The new 3-link front suspension requires a Magnaflow Y-pipe to replace the loop in the factory exhaust, for clearance.
+The new 4-link long arm front suspension requires a Magnaflow Y-pipe to replace the loop in the factory exhaust, for clearance.
 I damaged the rear pipe in Moab, so I just had them replace the entire exhaust with straight pipe through a Pypes M-80 Race Muffler, tucked underneath.
-It’s loud.
+It’s loud, but nicely so.

 Suspension (new in 2025)

-– Front: 3-link long arm, with Barnes lower control arms and crossmember, and Jeep West (Estacada, OR) upper control arm
+– Front: 4-link long arm, with Barnes lower control arms and crossmember, and Jeep West (Estacada, OR) upper control arms

 – Rear: Jeep West geometry correction, shock & swaybar mounts